-The RightMed test, when ordered by your doctor, is reimbursed by some private insurance plans.
-Our goal is to allow you to access the lowest estimated payment option available.
+When ordered by your doctor, OneOme tests are reimbursed by some private insurance plans within the U.S. Our goal is to allow you to access the lowest estimated payment option available.
 We review your insurance information and assess your payment options prior to testing, using your deductible, co-insurance, and health plan details.
-If you qualify for OneOme's Financial Assistance Program or your out-of-pocket cost is estimated to be less than or equal to OneOme's self-pay price ($349), OneOme will submit the claim to your insurance plan.
-If your out-of-pocket cost is estimated to exceeds OneOme’s self-pay price, OneOme will reach out to discuss options.
+If you qualify for OneOme's Financial Assistance Program or your out-of-pocket cost is estimated to be $249 or lower, OneOme will submit the claim to your insurance plan.
+If your out-of-pocket cost is estimated to exceed $249, OneOme will reach out to discuss other options.

 You will need to provide your doctor with both sides of your insurance card(s), your member ID number, your group number, and your relationship to the primary policyholder.
 Some insurance companies may also require additional authorization forms or other documentation.

 In most cases OneOme can change the payment option for an order up until the report has been sent to the ordering healthcare provider.

-Yes, HSAs can be used to pay for the RightMed test via the patient self-pay option or when paying a balance from insurance billing.
+Yes, HSAs can be used to pay for tests via the patient self-pay option or when paying a balance from insurance billing.

 Preauthorization does not guarantee payment.
 Insurance companies determine how much they will pay and what charges will be billed to the patient after a medical claim is filed.
 The patient is responsible for any portion of the test fee not covered by the insurance company for any reason including, but not limited to, copayments, co-insurance, unmet deductibles, or non-covered services.

 Note: The patient is responsible for remitting any funds received directly from the insurance company to OneOme.

 If OneOme has not yet received your sample and you decide that you no longer want the test, you can receive a refund on the purchasing card.
 We are unable to process a refund once our lab has received your sample and the processing has begun.